-The last day to withdraw from a course (receiving the W grade) is April 1, 2016.
+The last day to withdraw from a course (and receive the W grade) is Friday, November 3, 2017 (signed withdrawal card must be presented to the Registrar's Office by 04:30P).

 Inclement Weather Policy: If we should miss a class day due to a school delay or cancellation, any activities planned for that missed day will take place the next time the class meets.
 For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets.